BlueDevelopersInc/dsu-wiki/docs/punishments-integration.md

 Note: This won't work if the punishments' plugin is on proxy

-🟢 Revoking Punishments may be late to be noticed (means late removal of punishment or sending the message on discord)
+🟢 Expired Punishments may be late to be noticed (means late removal of punishment or sending the message on discord)

 🟡 Expired Punishments may not be noticed (means no removal messages or removal of punishments on discord)